In collaboration with the University of Iowa Department of Psychiatry, alumnus Lucas Klein is working to support student mental health.

 “I’ve really learned the importance of providing a safe learning environment for students.
 We don’t always know what our students are going through.
 Mental health can affect everyone.
 I’m hoping this experience prepares me to help others in need.”

-Klein and Willour will also collaborate with the new Iowa Center for School Mental Health which is housed in the College of Education.
+Klein and Willour will also collaborate with the new Scanlan Center for School Mental Health which is housed in the College of Education.